hyperxpro/StreamSockets/README.md

 - `AUTH_TOKEN` - Authentication token.
 - `ROUTE` - Route to the endpoint.
 - `PING_INTERVAL_MILLIS` - Interval in milliseconds to send ping messages to the server.
+- `PING_TIMEOUT_MILLIS` - Timeout in milliseconds to wait for a pong message from the server before closing the connection.

 ### Accounts Configuration